-For me I only had to remove mine in my second pregnancy, as I got quite lucky the first time.
-Fluid retention was definitely worse for me second time around.
+For me, I only had to remove mine in my second pregnancy, as I got quite lucky the first time.
+Fluid retention was definitely worse for me the second time around.

 And as for body piercings, you can get rubber belly button bars that you can leave in right up until near the end if you want to avoid your piercing closing up.

-You can find heaps of pretty pregnancy body jewellery online.
+You can find heaps of pretty pregnancy body jewellery.
 And make sure you put any of your usual jewellery in a really safe place that you won’t forget if you do need to remove rings and other things.
 Pregnancy brain is a real thing!